hpl002/Masters_Public/readme.md

 *The main contribution of this paper is our approach for automated analysis of discovered process models based on model checking.*

+Uses inductive machine learning, some scripts, and the spin model cheker.
+Not flexible, and uncertain to what extent the user can interact with this.
+Where is the code?
+The fundamentals are good, and these will be carried forwards to my projcet.
+A great deal of very useful resources.

 -----